PX4/PX4-user_guide/en/dev_setup/dev_env_linux_arch.md

 The PX4-Autopilot repository provides a convenient script to set your Arch installation up for PX4 development: [Tools/setup/arch.sh](https://github.com/PX4/PX4-Autopilot/blob/main/Tools/setup/arch.sh). <!-- NEED px4_version -->

-The script installs (by default) all tools to build PX4 (without RTPS) for NuttX targets and run simulation with *jMAVsim*.
+The script installs (by default) all tools to build PX4 for NuttX targets and run simulation with *jMAVsim*.
 You can additionally install the *Gazebo* simulator by specifying the command line argument: `--gazebo`.

 ![Gazebo on Arch](../../assets/simulation/gazebo/arch-gazebo.png)